-Students are given many opportunities to use a variety of manipulatives, electronic tools, and computational strategies in the Foundations for College Mathematics 11 program.
+Students are given many opportunities to use a variety of manipulatives, electronic tools, and computational strategies in the Principles of Mathematics 9 program.
 The student text provides examples of and ways to use various types of technology, such as calculators, computers, and communications technology, to perform particular mathematical tasks, investigate mathematical ideas, and solve problems.
 These important problem-solving tools can be used to: investigate number and graphing patterns, geometric relationships, and different representations; simulate situations; collect, organize, and sort data; extend problem solving.